 Low-level type systems allow code produced by a large piece of software (e.g., a compiler) to be formally verified by a smaller piece of software-a type-checker.
 This is accomplished by requiring the code-producer to generate code that includes typing annotations that suffice to prove that the code satisfies various desired properties.
-The type-checker verifies that the typing annotations prove that the code satisfies the property, thereby verifying that the code is safe to execute without trusting the code-producer, the code that it produced, or the typing annotations.
+The type-checker verifies that the typing annotations prove that the code is safe to execute without trusting the code-producer, the code that it produced, or the typing annotations.